Home>Trekking & Adventure

 Then we proceed to Yeshi zam where we may as well spot the especial Yellow-rumped Honey guide, one of the two species of Honeyguide of Asia.
 Finally arrive to Tingtibi.

-In the evening there is time for shopping in Paro and we gather for our farewell dinner.
+In the evening, we’ll return to Paro, allowing time for some last-minute shopping before gathering for our farewell dinner.

 Today we endeavor warm farewell to this beautiful kingdom and take an early flight back to your destination.
 We hope you have splendid stay and unforgettable memories of Bhutan.
 We look forward to seeing you again to this delightful land of endless happiness.
 Tashi Delek!